Is Provident Fund Deduction Mandatory for Employees Working Past Retirement Age in India?

 SACHINGHAG

-We have a situation where we are continuing our few employees beyond their age of retirement.
-We are very keen to continue our employee if they are willing to work for us and physically fit for employment.
-This would be continue of service without any break.
-We would be grateful to you if you could please advise us whether it is mandatory as per Indian law ( PF Law & Labour Law) to deduct Provident Fund after age of 60 for such employees.
+We have a situation where we are continuing a few employees beyond their age of retirement.
+We are very keen to continue our employees if they are willing to work for us and are physically fit for employment.
+This would be a continuation of service without any break.
+We would be grateful if you could please advise us whether it is mandatory as per Indian law (PF Law & Labour Law) to deduct Provident Fund after the age of 60 for such employees.
+Also, if you could share a link or attachment copy of the law, that would be very helpful.

-Regards & thank
+Regards and thank you,

 SACHIN GHAG